Wild Side Specialty Tours: Tours with Integrity

-In a global climate of “loving nature to death” Wild Side educates guests about the plight of our local marine life, promote environmental awareness and stewardship to people from around the world, and leave them with compassion for our sea life Ohana.
-Every member of our team works hard daily to make sure our guests are safe, having the time of their life, and leave with a better understanding of our host culture and precious resources.
-As a Company we strive to make sure our Guests leave the boat with a smile on their faces and an understanding of why we love what we do.
+In a global climate of “loving nature to death” Wild Side educates guests about the plight of our local marine life, promotes environmental awareness and stewardship to people from around the world, and leaves them with compassion for our sea life.
+Every member of our team works hard daily to make sure our guests are safe, having the time of their life, and leave with a better understanding of our host culture and precious resources – we strive to make sure our guests leave the boat with a smile on their faces and a sharing of why we love what we do.

 Wild Side is internationally recognized as a professional, innovative, and successful business conducting environmentally responsible marine interactions.
 We aggressively participate in environmental protection through education and action, promote sustainable travel and to not just leave footprints as the only impression of our travels through sensitive lands, but to also leave a positive and impassioned impression on high-powered travelers and partners as well.

 A portion of your fees are donated to the Wild Dolphin Foundation – for marine conservation and education, regulatory reform, and research.
 We also embrace a range of strict environmentally-based business practices to minimize disturbance to marine wildlife and habitat.
-Wild Side adheres to the IWC’s General Principles for Whalewatching to minimize the risks of adverse impacts of whale-watching on cetaceans.
+Wild Side adheres to the IWC’s General Principles for Whalewatching to minimize the risks of adverse impacts on all cetaceans.

-We also work collaboratively with Cascadia Research Collective to whom we submit our photos taken of marine wildlife for abundance and distribution analysis, which led to the Hawaiian false killer whale being granted endangered species status.
-We have given scholarships or otherwise donated to diverse organizations as Island Pacific Academy, Radiant Girls Hawaii, Hawaii Ecotourism Association, Ma’o Farms and Kanu Hawaii, as well as sponsored school field trips aboard aboard our vessels.
+We also work collaboratively with Cascadia Research Collective to whom we submit our photos taken of marine wildlife for abundance and distribution analysis, which has led to the Hawaiian false killer whale being granted endangered species status.
+We have given scholarships or otherwise donated to diverse organizations as Island Pacific Academy, Radiant Girls Hawaii, Hawaii Ecotourism Association, Ma’o Farms and Kanu Hawaii, as well as sponsored school field trips aboard our vessels.